meet-projects/Y1-Summer-Labs/05. Conditionals Lab/README.md

     - If the **number of donuts** is *greater* than **zero**, then your code should **print** `"Get back on your diet!"`
     - Otherwise it should **print** `"Good job, Homer!"`

-    - **Hint**: If your code is not working, think about this.
+    - **Hint 1**: If your code is not working, think about this.
 What datatype is `num_donuts`?
 What datatype do you need it to be?
+    - **Hint 2**: To change a string to an integer datatype, try using int(), and put the variable name inside the parentheses.

 - Homer's diet has been going well and we're going to cut him some slack.